-In his 26th year with the New York Giants, Dr. Kutner has the longest standing tenure as a team Neuropsychologist in the NFL.
-He helped develop many of the concussion management protocols in the league, including sideline assessment, computerized testing in sports, and most recently the current NFL protocol utilizing both traditional one-to-one assessment and computerized testing.
+In his 27th year with the New York Giants, Dr. Kutner has the longest standing tenure as a team Neuropsychologist in the NFL.
+He developed many of the concussion management protocols in the league, including sideline assessment, computerized testing in sports, and most recently the current NFL protocol utilizing both traditional one-to-one assessment and computerized testing.
 He continues to run the baseline and post-injury Neuropsychological concussion program for the New York Giants.

 Dr. Kutner was directly involved in the Chronic Traumatic Encephalopathy (CTE) case in which the Will Smith movie “Concussion” is based on.
 He was one of five world experts selected by the prestigious journal Neurosurgery to review and determine whether Dr. Omalu’s single-case study should be published.